Rejoyceslav/youtube-39-arr-apps-1-click/README.md

 cd /home/marek/Downloads <br />
 unzip youtube-39-arr-apps-1-click <br />

+### Notes during installation by you:
+if stuff doesnt work swap localhost for the container name of the service

 ### Installation process:
 Make sure you are in the same folder as docker-compose.yml and .env file, then 'up' to deploy, 'stop' and 'rm' to stop and remove the stack  :<br />